-These delicious raspberry, almond and coconut bliss balls are so easy to make and need just five ingredients – raspberries, coconut, almonds, dates and oats.
+These beautifully pink raspberry bliss balls are really easy to make needing just five ingredients – raspberries, coconut, almonds, dates and oats.
 They’re very easy to make.
 My kids absolutely love them and feel like they’re getting a real treat.
 I’m happy too because I know they’re full of healthy, natural ingredients.